estuary/flow/site/docs/concepts/shards.md

 Recovery logs are regular [journals](journals.md), but hold binary data and are not intended for direct use.
-However, they can hold your user data: recovery logs of [derivations](derivations.md) hold your derivation register values.
+However, they can hold your user data.
+Recovery logs of [derivations](derivations.md) hold your derivation register values.

 Recovery logs are stored in your cloud storage bucket, and must have a configured [storage mapping](storage-mappings.md#recovery-logs).